duncanmcclean/simple-commerce/README.md

 }
 ```

+## Limitations
+As much as Simple Commerce might sound good, it has some limitations due to the way it works and because we want to keep it 'simple'.
+Some of the limitations include:

+* Selling products in more than one currency
+* Selling products with more than one tax rate

+Some of these things we're thinking about adding in the future but they're not here now and some of which we'll probably never add.

 ## Licensing
 Like Statamic, Simple Commerce is commercial software but has an open-source codebase.
 If you want to use Simple Commerce in production, you'll need to buy a license.